WLAN-Pi/wlanpi-webui/README.md

 ## Contributing

 Contributions are always welcome!
+Please sync with us before starting work.

 See [`contributing.md`](CONTRIBUTING.md) for ways to get started.

 Please adhere to this project's [`code of conduct`](CODE_OF_CONDUCT.md).

-## Related

-Here are some related projects:

-[webstack](https://github.com/WLAN-Pi/webstack) - this is where future WebUI work is currently happening!
-The goal is to separate the backend and frontend using APIs.

 ## License